Realme C35 Price in Pakistan & Specs - Sept 2023

+The Oppo Reno 9 is now available on the market at a reasonable...

-The Realme C35 is a budget-friendly smartphone designed to deliver a compelling user experience.
-It features a 6.5-inch HD+ display, providing vibrant visuals for multimedia consumption.
+The Realme C35 is a budget-friendly smartphone designed to offer a range of essential features at an affordable price point.
+With a 6.6-inch HD+ display, this phone provides a spacious and clear viewing experience for all your content.

-Powered by a reliable MediaTek chipset, it ensures smooth performance for everyday tasks and light gaming.

-With its dual-camera setup, the Realme C35 captures decent photos and supports features like HDR and portrait mode.
-The front-facing camera is ideal for selfies and video calls.
+Under the hood, the Realme C35 is powered by an octa-core processor, ensuring smooth performance for everyday tasks and app usage.
+It comes with multiple storage and RAM options, allowing you to choose the configuration that suits your needs.

+Photography enthusiasts will appreciate the dual-camera setup on the back, which includes a 50MP primary camera.
+There’s also an 8MP front camera for selfies.
+The device runs on Realme UI, based on Android, providing a user-friendly interface.

 The Realme C35 price in Pakistan is Rs.
 59,999/-